hydra3333/Pi4CC/README.md

    (eg a Chromecast Ultra, which can play h.265).
 Hence,
-3. Remember, "casting" a .mp4 files means that once a .mp4 file is cast to a Chromecast device, the serving of the data in the large .mp4 video file is then directly between the chromecast device and the Pi 4 (i.e. a tablet or phone or PC does not forward data packets) and the casting phone/tablet/PC (known as a Sender) then only chats with the chromecast device to control video playback.
+3. Remember, "casting" a .mp4 files means that once a .mp4 file is cast to a Chromecast device, serving up the data in the large .mp4 video file is then directly between the chromecast device and the Pi 4 (i.e. a tablet or phone or PC does not forward data packets) and the casting phone/tablet/PC (known as a Sender) then only chats with the chromecast device to control video playback.